My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 "Jesus Wept." ~ John 11:35

 Lately, a lot of the news is about the death of some guy in Rome.
 I don't know anything about this person nor could I give two shits about him.
-What I do know is that his organization is the worst evil ever perpetrated on mankind.
+What I do know is that his organization is the most pervasive evil ever perpetrated on mankind.

 And